manmeet3591/xdownscale/README.md

 # xdownscale

+**xdownscale** is a Python package for super-resolution downscaling of gridded datasets using deep learning.
+It supports a wide range of applications, including satellite observations, reanalysis data, and climate model outputs.
+Built with PyTorch and xarray, it enables efficient mapping from coarse- to fine-resolution grids in just a few lines of code.

 ---

-xdownscale is a Python package for super-resolution downscaling of satellite data using different AI models.
-It allows mapping from a lower-resolution input image (e.g., VIIRS) to a higher-resolution target (e.g., DMSP) in just two lines of code using PyTorch and xarray.

-Installation
+## Installation

 To install from source: